Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Introduction

 \subsection{Overview}

 The outline of the paper is as follows.
-Section \ref{sec:multitaper_math} motivates the use of multitaper spectral estimation in asteroseismology given its statistical background, and introduces our multitaper spectral estimation method, the \texttt{mtNUFFT} periodogram.
+Section \ref{sec:multitaper_math} motivates the use of multitaper power spectrum estimation in asteroseismology given its statistical background, and introduces our new method, the \texttt{mtNUFFT} periodogram.
 This section presents pedagogy for readers new to time-series analysis.
-We thus direct the experienced reader to Section \ref{subsec:multitaper} that presents our new frequency analysis method and its novelty compared to the state-of-the-art.
-To demonstrate the advantageous statistical properties of our method, we apply it to an example Kepler time-series of a solar-like oscillator: the red giant KIC 8219268 (or Kepler-91).
-We then simulate a light curve of a solar-like oscillator to show that our method allows precise characterization of p-modes.
-In Section \ref{sec:f_test}, we focus on harmonic analysis for the detection of transitory exoplanets in asteroseismic time-series data.
-We extend the Thomson F-test \citep{thomson_1982} to our \texttt{mtNUFFT} periodogram and show that it can automatically detect the Kepler-91b exoplanet signal \citep{batalha_2013} in the Kepler-91 time-series and precisely estimate its orbital period.
-Section \ref{sec:age} illustrates the improvement in age estimation provided by \texttt{mtNUFFT} as compared to the LS periodogram using our Kepler-91 case study example.
-We use the \texttt{PBjam} peakbagging Python package to perform this comparison.
-Finally, we compare our results with those from the \texttt{APOKASC-2} catalog \citep{pinsonneault_2018}.
-We discuss the advantages and improvements of our methods for asteroseismology and time-domain astronomy in Section \ref{sec:discussion}.
-The concluding Section \ref{sec:conclusion} summarizes the paper and its key takeaways.
+We thus direct the experienced reader to Section \ref{subsec:multitaper} that presents our frequency analysis method and its novelty compared to the state-of-the-art.
+We also recommend supplementing this section with \cite{percival_1993}, an excellent educational resource on multitaper power spectrum analysis.

+To demonstrate the advantageous statistical properties of our method, we apply it to an example Kepler time-series that has p-mode oscillations: the Kepler-91 red giant \citep[][]{batalha_2013}.
+We also simulate a light curve of a solar-like oscillator to show that \texttt{mtNUFFT} allows better estimation of p-mode power spectra than LS.
+Section \ref{sec:age} applies \texttt{mtNUFFT} to our Kepler-91 case study example and combines it with peakbagging to estimate mode parameters as well as stellar mass, radius, and age.
+We compare these estimates with those obtained by peakbagging the LS periodogram of Kepler-91, and those from the APOKASC-2 catalog \citep{pinsonneault_2018}.
+We find that peakbagging with the mtNUFFT periodogram is more efficient than with LS.

-Appendix \ref{sec:tapify} discusses \texttt{tapify}, a Python package we develop for multitaper spectral analysis, and provides a workable example.
+Appendix \ref{sec:tapify} discusses \texttt{tapify} \citep{tapify}, a Python package we developed for multitaper power spectrum analysis, and provides a workable example.
 Appendix \ref{sec:nw_k_choose} provides recommendations for choosing (or tuning) the parameters of the \texttt{mtNUFFT} periodogram and other practical considerations when using multitapering for time-series analysis.